Osman Mia

 Demand = Money Spent (or Invested)

-When demand is high, people spend more money on the product by buying or investing in it.
-Higher demand equals more money spent or invested.
+Look at it in another way: When demand is high, people spend more to buy or invest in it.
+Higher demand equals more money spent or invested in an item.

-As people spend more on a product, the suppliers would increase their revenue by either increasing the price or the supply, or both.
-The would keep doing this so long as they see their net revenue increases.
+As people spend more on an item, the suppliers of the item would then either either increase its supply or its price, or both.
+The would continue doing this so long as their net revenue increases.

 Rethink all this in terms of balloons